JAlcocerT/JAlcocerT/content/blog/dev-waitingtolanding-pb.md

 **However, the "always" part of the question is where it gets interesting.**

-Modern frameworks like Nuxt, Next.js, and SvelteKit have blurred the lines by offering hybrid rendering approaches.
+Modern frameworks like Nuxt, Next.js, and SvelteKit... have blurred the lines by offering hybrid rendering approaches.

 These frameworks can be used to build what still feels like an SPA, but they can use a different rendering technique for the initial load.
 For example:

 * **Server-Side Rendering (SSR) for the initial load:** A Nuxt application, for example, can be configured to use SSR.

 The server pre-renders the HTML for the first page the user requests.

 This is great for SEO and initial load performance.

 Once the page is loaded, the application "hydrates" and acts like a normal SPA, handling subsequent navigation and updates on the client-side without full-page reloads.

 This is often called a "Universal" application.

 * **Static Site Generation (SSG) for all pages:** A framework like Astro or Nuxt can also generate every possible page as a static HTML file at build time.
 When a user visits the site, they get a pre-built, fast HTML file.